 The Door That’s Always Closed ~ A Short Story by Allen Kopp

 My name is Charles Anson.
-I moved in with my mother in her apartment after my father died.
-At first I hated the idea of living with her at the age of thirty-seven, but soon I got used to it and thought of her home as my home.
-And I have to admit my life was easier there.
-She had a cook and housekeeper, so I no longer had to buy my own food or cook it and no longer had to do any housecleaning, which I was never very good at anyway.
+I moved in with my mother after my father died.
+At first I hated the idea of living with my mother at the age of thirty-seven, but soon I got used to it and thought of her home as my own.
+And I have to admit, my life was easier there.
+She had a cook and a housekeeper, so I no longer had to buy or cook my own food or do any housecleaning, which I was never very good at, anyway.

-My mother didn’t give birth to me until her mid-forties, so to me she seemed old before her time.
-She had developed a bad heart in the years after my father’s death and told me she was happy to have me there with her—I was her only family that counted, she said—even though we argued quite a lot at times about my drinking habits and the late hours I sometimes kept.
-My mother had a bad temper, which my father could have told you about if he had still been alive.
-I remember when I was little and heard them fighting late at night.
-It wasn’t unusual to hear glass breaking or wood splintering.
-When my father got enough of being goaded, he would end up throwing a vase or something at her head.
-In the morning when I asked about whatever it was that got broken, my mother would laugh and say my father had a little accident while sleepwalking.
+She was known for her temper, which my father could tell you about if he was here.
+I remember when I was little and heard them fighting in the night.
+It wasn’t unusual to hear yelling, breaking glass or splintering of wood.
+When my father got enough of my mother goading him, he would end up throwing a vase or something at her head.
+In the morning when I asked what had happened, my mother would laugh and say my father had a little accident while sleepwalking.
 I knew it wasn’t the truth but it was a good way to gloss over an ugly situation.

-Most of the time when I came home from a night on the town, sometimes at one or two in the morning, my mother would have all the lights on in the place and also the TV but would have retired to her room.
+Most of the time when I came home from a night on the town, sometimes at one or two in the morning, my mother would have the TV and all the lights on, but would have retired to her room.
 This made her feel safer when she was alone, she said.
 I would turn everything off, starting with the TV, and make my way to bed, sleep for about four hours, get up and begin my day all over again, as so many of us working stiffs do.
 My mother had told me I didn’t even need to work, that she had plenty of money for us both to live on, but I couldn’t see myself hanging around all day with just her to talk to and having to ask her for money anytime I wanted to go out and have a few drinks.

 On weekends I always tried to spend either Saturday or Sunday with my mother, just the two of us.
-She liked to go for a drive and I would very often take her to the cemetery where my father was and take her to a hamburger place for lunch.
+She liked to go for a drive and I would very often take her to the cemetery where my father was buried and then take her to a good restaurant for lunch.
 If it was a Sunday, we would try to take in a museum or a concert.
-If we ever went to a movie, she always said she preferred seeing movies on TV, and when I told her most people who liked movies wanted to see them at the theatre and not on TV, she only shook her head.
+If I ever had the idea of going to a movie theatre and seeing a movie, she said she preferred seeing them on TV.
+When I told her that most people who liked movies wanted to see them at the theatre and not on TV, she only shook her head.
 The movie screen gave her a headache, she said, and she didn’t like the smell of popcorn.

 All in all, my life was agreeable.
-I didn’t spend most of the money I made so I was able to invest.
+I didn’t spend most of the money I made, so I was able to invest.
 The market was doing well, so I did well.
 I didn’t miss the things I didn’t have that other people had, like a marriage and children.
 I had learned early in life that not everybody in the world is the same and I found it out more and more as I got older.
 What’s right for most people is not right for everybody.

-She went to the hospital for a few days and when she came home she swore she would never go back, no matter what.
+She went to the hospital for a few days and when she came home she said she was never going back, no matter what.
 She wanted to be in the privacy of her own home and not have a bunch of strangers around her at the end.
-I hired a nurse to be with her during the day when I was at work and another at night.
+I hired a nurse to be with her during the day when I was at work and a different nurse at night.
 They just did their work quietly and effectively and didn’t bother me.
 I paid them when the time came and left them to do whatever needed to be done.

 I decided to quit my job in early summer.
 I didn’t need to work, as I said before, and all the time I was away I was worried that the end would come for my mother and I wouldn’t be there when she needed me.
 I dismissed both nurses and told them I would take over from there.

 My mother moved into one of the guest bedrooms—she didn’t want to mess up her own room where all her treasures were—and became entirely bedridden.
 Her doctor sympathized with her desire to be at home and gave me lots of pills to give to her.
 He told me I didn’t have to hold back in administering her medicine and nobody would ever know the difference.
-I knew what he was talking about without having it explained.
+I knew what he was saying without further explanation.

 We kept her heavily sedated and I knew she wasn’t in any pain.
 Every so often she would open her eyes and look at me and I knew she was happy with the way things had turned out.
-She drifted away peacefully on a blazing day in August.
+She died peacefully on a hot afternoon in August.
 She was breathing and then she wasn’t.
 I hoped that when my time came, I would die so simply and easily.

-Now, when a loved one dies, there are things that need to be done.
-I was supposed to call the doctor and get a death certificate and then call the funeral home and have them come and get her.
+When a loved one dies, there are certain things that need to be done.
+I was supposed to call the doctor and get a death certificate and then call the funeral home and have them come and take her body away.
 I found I wasn’t able to do those things, though.
-I could not speak the words to anybody that she was gone.
+I could not speak the words to anybody that she was dead.
 All I did was close the heavy drapes in the room where she lay and close the door to the room and lock it.
-I placed a beautiful Chinese screen she was fond of in front of the door to make it look like there was no door there at all.
+I placed a beautiful Chinese screen she was fond of in front of the door to make it seem there was no door there at all.

-I kept the apartment dark and I started drinking heavily and taking my mother’s pills.
+I kept the apartment dark and I started drinking heavily and taking my mother’s medications.
 If I didn’t know what they were for, it didn’t make any difference.
-If I took too many and went to sleep and didn’t wake up, it was all the same to me.
+If I took too many and didn’t wake up, it was all the same to me.
 I was in a state between living and dying.
-Time lost all meaning for me.

-Then, after two weeks or so, I suppose I snapped out of it, at least partway.
+Then, after a few weeks, I suppose I snapped out of it, at least partway.
 I looked at myself in the mirror and vomited.
 After that, I cleaned myself up and went out and had a good meal in a restaurant.
 The next day I hired some cleaning people to come in and clean the apartment and air everything out from top to bottom.
-Except for the room my mother was in, of course.
+I kept the door to my mother’s room locked, of course.

 I began eating regular meals again and gained some weight.
-I bought some cook books and learned to fix dishes I had never fixed before, like leg of lamb and Hungarian goulash.
+I bought some cook books and learned to fix dishes I had never fixed before, like standing rib roast and lemon trout almondine.
 I bought myself some new clothes and began going out more, but almost always alone.
 I walked farther than I ever walked before.
 I went to movies and different restaurants that were new to me and sometimes I went to church and sat in the back and listened and watched the people.

 In the evenings I would pass the time reading novels, listening to classical music or watching old movies on TV as my mother had loved to do.
 I became as knowledgeable in movie lore as she had ever been.
-I saw all the films of Ramon Novarro, Ruth Chatterton, and Kay Francis.
+I saw the films of Ramon Novarro, Ruth Chatterton, and Kay Francis.

 To keep from feeling so alone, I bought a life-sized human female doll.
-It was supposed to be a young and beautiful woman, of course, a substitute companion for lonely men, but that’s not what I wanted.
+It was supposed to be a substitute companion for lonely men, but that’s not what I wanted it for.
 I wanted it to resemble my mother.
 I put makeup on it to make it look older, put one of my mother’s wigs on it and dressed it in my mother’s clothes.
 I created an illusion.
-At night in the dark, with just the light from the TV screen, I would have sworn it was her sitting there if I hadn’t known better.
-I know she would have been pleased.
+At night in the dark, with just the light from the TV screen, it seemed as if my mother was sitting there.
+I knew she would have been pleased.